wolfgangmeyers/aibrush-2/README.md

 # aibrush
-A second iteration on AiBrush.
 AiBrush is a web-based tool for AI-based creation of artwork.
 It is currently powered by Stable Diffusion and SwinIR.

+This is the second iteration of AiBrush (you can also check out the non-functional [first iteration](https://github.com/wolfgangmeyers/aibrush) based on [Big Sleep](https://github.com/lucidrains/big-sleep)).

 ## Gallery